Danielwestin/Welcome-screen-Petra/README.md

 See [Configuring quasar.conf.js](https://v1.quasar.dev/quasar-cli/quasar-conf-js).

-### ADD Å Ä Ö TO VUE-TOUCH-KEYBOARD AND REMOVE DEFAULT STYLING
+### Add Å Ä Ö to VUE-TOUCH-KEYBOARD and remove default styling

 Enter the node-modules.
 Scroll down to vue-touch-keyboard.
 Open it.